-The Balboa Area TDM Framework is designed to encourage collaboration among various groups and provide an understanding of how transportation demand can be effectively managed for residents, students and employees in the area.
+The Balboa Area TDM Framework is designed to encourage collaboration among various groups and provide an understanding of how transportation activity can be effectively managed for area patrons.
 This document is a supportive resource for the community, City, and CCSF's shared goals of reducing VMT, reducing auto trips, limiting traffic congestion, and lowering household transportation costs to manage affordability.

-The TDM Framework document illustrates how TDM measures can be tailored to specific target populations and how they can complement one another.
-The TDM measures presented in this TDM Framework will reduce VMT, auto trips, traffic congestion, and transportation costs to targeted populations.
+The TDM Framework document illustrates how recommended TDM measures can be tailored to specific target populations and how they complement one another to achieve the goals for each subarea and the Balboa Area as a whole.
+The TDM measures presented in this TDM Framework will result in varying reductions to VMT, auto trips, traffic congestion, and transportation costs to targeted populations.
 However, these measures will have an even greater impact on travel behavior if they are implemented concurrently with other capital improvements.
-They rely on a transparent, coordinated effort among each sub-area.
+They rely on a transparent, coordinated effort among each subarea.

 TDM is not meant to restrict anyone from driving or owning a car.
-The intention of TDM is to reduce the need to drive or own a car, by providing transportation and mobility choices.
-Simply shifting 10% of auto demand from private cars to other modes can have a considerable effect on traffic congestion in the Balboa Area, improving mobility for people traveling by all modes, including by car.
+The intention of TDM is to provide a number of transportation and mobility choices to reduce the need to drive or own a car.
+Simply reducing auto demand by 10% by shifting primary mode choices from private cars to other modes can have a considerable effect on traffic congestion in the Balboa Area, improving mobility for people traveling by all modes, including by car.
 The TDM measures presented in this TDM Framework open up opportunities to not only reduce congestion and VMT, but also to partake in healthier lifestyles and a more enjoyable transportation experience.

 The Balboa Area is changing and will continue to evolve; the transportation challenges facing the community today will continue until the City, CCSF, and the community together take strategic and proactive measures.
-Implementation of these TDM measures will set the course in that direction; allowing for a reduction in traffic congestion (by creating modal shifts away from auto use) and enabling new development to be built with limited new traffic.
+Implementation of these TDM measures will tip the scale in the right direction; allowing for a reduction in traffic congestion (by creating modal shifts away from auto use) and enabling new development to be built with limited new traffic.
 The measures in this TDM Framework document provide a path forward for key decision-makers to consider in achieving the sustainability goals for current and future residents, businesses, visitors, and CCSF students and employees of the Balboa Area.